 Initially, three types of RCRs are being published: primers (short introductions to a key topic in learning science and technology), workshop outcomes (resulting from a focused meeting on a theme), and design reflections (critical look at an emerging design).
 See the Rapid Community Reports Website for more information about each type, the call for submissions, instructions for authors, and review procedures.

-The RCR series is a joint effort of ISLS and the Center for Innovative Research in Cyberlearning.
-Pending acceptance and completion of revisions, submissions will be published to the ISLS repository with a unique identifier (DOI) in a citable form, under a Creative Commons license.
+The RCR series began as a joint effort of ISLS and the Center for Innovative Research in Cyberlearning (CIRCL).
+It continues as a partnership between ISLS and the Center for Integrative Research in Computing and Learning Sciences (CIRCLS).
+Pending acceptance and completion of revisions, submissions will be published to the ISLS repository with a unique identifier in a citable form, under a Creative Commons license.
 See the ISLS repository for published RCRs.

 For more information, visit the Rapid Community Reports Website.